 Why We Chose This Hotel

 Our selection of Holiday Inn Express Porto Exponor was slightly unusual.
-Normally, travelers select a desirable location and then look around for hotels and travel options.
-We did the process in reverse; the choice of hotel dictated the destination.
+Normally, travelers select a location and then look for suitable hotels and travel options.
+We did the process in reverse; the choice of hotel dictated our destination.

-To be fair, having visited and enjoyed Portugal many times, Porto had come to our attention as a possible future destination.
+To be fair, having enjoyed many previous trips to Portugal, Porto had come to our attention as a possible future destination.
 But what sealed this trip for us was the availability of the hotel at a very favorable points redemption rate through the IHG Rewards scheme.
 We set about looking into flight options before redeeming points and staying for free.

 Tip: Joining the InterContinental Hotel Group Rewards Club is free.
 Membership qualifies you for slightly reduced rates at IHG hotels.
 You can also collect points based on your stays, which can be redeemed against items in a catalog or used to book IHG hotels, as we did in Porto.